Use Of Et Al In A Sentence

 • (Smith, et al, 2023) - missing period after "al."

-By understanding these examples, you can ensure that you are using "et al." correctly in your academic writing.
+By understanding these examples, you can see to it that you are using "et al." correctly in your academic writing.

 Trends and Latest Developments